 Shrinking consumer demand

-Kellogg's, which will also be closing a snacks facility in Charmhaven, Australia Thailand, announced in its most recent quarterly report that it was launching its Project K initiative, a US$1 billion, four-year plan designed to drive efficiencies by consolidating its factories.
-The plan, which calls for a 7 per cent reduction in Kellogg’s global workforce, follows the three-year Kellogg’s Lean, Efficient, Agile Network (K-LEAN) initiative.
-Introduced in 2009, the program was supposed to save $1 billion annually, but instead resulted in higher costs as slipping quality control drove a series of product recalls between 2009 and 2013.
+The company, which will also be closing plants in Australia and Thailand, announced in its most recent quarterly report that it was launching its Project K initiative, a US$1 billion, four-year plan designed to drive efficiencies by restructuring and consolidating its factories.

-The London plant, which Kellogg’s purchased in 1924 to supply the Canadian market, was overhauled in 1984 in a $223 million renovation that allowed the plant to churn out 750,000 cereal boxes per day.
+The London plant, which Kellogg’s purchased in 1924 to supply the Canadian market, was overhauled in a $223 million renovation begun in 1984 that allowed it to churn out 750,000 cereal boxes per day.
 The plant makes 27 different cereals, including Corn Flakes, Frosted Flakes, and Raisin Bran.
-It's output has dwindled from 104 million kilograms in 2005 to 67 million this year.
+It output has dwindled from 104 million kilograms in 2005 to 67 million this year.
 It projects only 54 million kilograms of production before the doors shut for good next year.

 “We have a compelling business need to better align our assets with marketplace trends and customer requirements,” John Bryant, Kellogg’s President and CEO, said in a statement.
 “To that end, we are taking action to ensure our manufacturing network is operating the right number of plants and production lines – in the right locations – to better meet current and future production needs and the evolving needs of our customers.”